Azure/AzureDataLake/docs/PowerShell/FirstSteps.md

 ### First Steps

-#### Initialization
+#### Pick which Subscription you want to use

 1. Open a new PowerShell window.
 1. Select your subscription by entering the following:
         Select-AzureSubscription -SubscriptionId $subscriptionID

-#### Getting a resource group
+#### Getting a Resource Group

-To create an resource in Azure, you must select a resource group.
+All Azure resources belong a Resource Group

-To enumerate the resource groups in your subscription:
+To see the resource groups in your subscription:

     Get-AzureResourceGroup

-To create a new resource group:
+If you need to create a new Resource Group

     New-AzureResourceGroup -Name $resourceGroupName -Location "East US 2"

+    NOTE: For now -Location MUST be set to "East US 2"

 #### Creating a new Azure Data Lake account